idfive/Developer-Documentation/docs/back-end/drupal/drupal-rest-custom.md

 In this example we will:

 - Use a custom Service for the logic of getting content, as is a better practice.
-- Pass an argument to the REST endpoint, in this case a TID
+- Pass an argument to the REST endpoint, in this case a TID.
+- Construct a global variable.
 - Get a list of content of type CONTENT_TYPE_ONE tagged with that TID.
 - Get a list of content of type CONTENT_TYPE_TWO tagged with that TID.
 - Format the response to a few simple fields.